lgw2/lgw2.github.io/_teaching/csci127-summer-2020/labs/lab0.md

 ---

 ## Logistics
-* Due: Tuesday, May 18th no later than 5pm.
+* Due: Monday, May 18th no later than 5pm.
 * Partner information: complete this assignment individually.
 * Submission instructions: upload a .txt file entitled YourFirstName-YourLastName-Lab0.txt to the BrightSpace Lab 0 Dropbox.